 Because of its anti-bacterial and anti-inflammatory properties, it’s quite common to see people applying tulsi on a cut in India.
 Tulsi leaves are even being used after major surgeries to hasten wound healing and manage keloids and hypertrophic scars.

 Steep 2 to 4 teaspoons of dried tulsi leaves in hot water for about 20 minutes to make tulsi water.
-Benefits include reduced inflammation when applied on the skin or consumed as tulsi tea.
+Benefits include reduced inflammation when applied to the skin or consumed as tulsi tea.

 4. Tulsi can reduce the risk of cancer